FAQ

 What are the fees and costs?

-Setup costs vary by lender: CHIP charges $1,795–$2,995, Equitable Bank charges $995, Bloom charges approximately $2,300, and Home Trust's fees are disclosed through brokers.
+Setup costs vary by lender: CHIP charges $1,795–$2,995, Equitable Bank charges $995, and Bloom charges approximately $2,300.
 These fees cover administration, appraisal, and processing.
 You will also need to pay for independent legal advice (ILA), which typically costs $300–$700.
 Some lenders cover the appraisal cost.
-Fraction charges a 2.5% origination fee plus appraisal and legal fees.
-There are no ongoing monthly fees with any option.
+There are no ongoing monthly fees.
+Use our cost estimator to calculate your total costs.

 What is Independent Legal Advice (ILA) and why is it required?